top of page

 ABOUT US

 In August 1994 the tenants on the Friday Hill Estate formed a committee to set up a Tenant Management Organisation (TMO).
 This was because they wanted to take over management responsibility for their homes (under the Right to Manage).
-They were successful and from the 2nd November 1998 the Friday Hill TMO provided the Housing Management Function on behalf of the Housing department of London Borough of Waltham Forest.
+They were successful and from the 2nd November 1998 the Friday Hill TMO began to provide Housing Management Functions on behalf of the Housing Department of London Borough of Waltham Forest.

 OUR TEAM